The Pool (magazine): Books

-It was also referred to in "Always Take Notes Advice from Some of the World's Greatest Writers" and Baker's "The Shift JOIN THE MENOPAUSE REVOLUTION".
+It was also referred to in Always Take Notes Advice from Some of the World's Greatest Writers and Baker's "The Shift JOIN THE MENOPAUSE REVOLUTION".

-It featured in three titles in 2018: the Writers' & Artists' Yearbook 2018 Vagina A Re-education by Lynn Enright.
-Misogyny Online A Short (and Brutish) History by Emma A. Jane.
+It featured in three titles in 2018: the Writers' & Artists' Yearbook 2018, Vagina A Re-education by Lynn Enright, Misogyny Online A Short (and Brutish) History by Emma A. Jane.
 It went onto to feature in the Writers' & Artists' Yearbook 2019.

 Academic impact

 As of January 2025, its articles have appeared in a number of open access academic papers.
-They were also referenced in the following academic books: Revenge Pornography Gender, Sexuality and Motivations in 2017, Brexit Geographies in 2020 and The Routledge Companion to Journalism Ethics in 2021. and Analyzing Digital Discourses Between Convergence and Controversy in 2022.
+They were also referenced in the following academic books: Revenge Pornography Gender, Sexuality and Motivations in 2017, Brexit Geographies in 2020 The Routledge Companion to Journalism Ethics in 2021, and Analyzing Digital Discourses Between Convergence and Controversy in 2022.

 Closure

 The Pool went into administration in 2019 but as its editor, Cate Sevilla, revealed in a tweet, staff were only informed on the evening prior to 1 February 2019.